Takeshima Day Ceremony Joined by Japan Govt Rep for 8th Year

 The continued participation in the event by a high-ranking Japanese national government official, this time by Takashi Fujiwara, parliamentary vice minister at the Cabinet Office, is expected to provoke a backlash from South Korea, where the islands are called Dokdo.

-The ceremony in the Shimane capital of Matsue had about 500 participants, including lawmakers, members of the prefectural assembly and local residents.
+"Takeshima is Japan's inherent territory historically and under international law," Fujiwara said at the ceremony.
+"We'll respond firmly, not giving in at all in diplomacy, education and awareness-raising activities."

-Prior to the ceremony, Fujiwara visited a special room with materials about Takeshima located near the prefectural government office building Saturday morning.
+The ceremony in the Shimane capital of Matsue had 470 participants, including former Liberal Democratic Party Secretary-General Hiroyuki Hosoda and 11 other Japanese lawmakers.

 [Copyright The Jiji Press, Ltd.]